Jom-Nathon/Esta-celery-api/README.md

 # FastAPI Template

-A modern FastAPI template with SQLAlchemy integration.
+A modern FastAPI template with SQLModel integration with Celery worker.

 ## Features